Slicer/slicer-media-assets/SlicerIcons/SlicerTemplates/README.md

 <!--- summary of what lies below -->

-Below is a current snapshot of icons for Slicer's Slice Viewers.
+Below is a current snapshot of icons for Slicer's whatever-the-group-of-icons-is-for.

 <!--- please provide a link to design guidelines, palette files and templates -->